StamusNetworks/SELKS/README.rst

  service logstash stop

 TUNING,CONFIGURATION AND CONSIDERATIONS
 =======================================

 Each major component can be independently upgraded of the others.

-Tuning suricata.yaml and Elasticsearch is left up to the end user depending on the specific traffic needs and speeds.
+Tuning Suricata and Elasticsearch is left up to the end user depending on the specific traffic needs and volume.

+Please carefully consider and test HW needs before putting into production.

 Suricata
 --------

 Suricata is build with dropping privileges capability.
-Suricata (2.0 stable at the moment of this release) is installed and configured with the following:
+Suricata (2.0.1 stable at the moment of this release) is installed and configured with the following:
 Suricata Configuration ::

  Suricata Configuration